-The ragged coastline of Citrus County, with its salt marshes, clear spring runs, hammocks, and f atwoods, is being affected by the encroaching development in this part of the state.
-The Florida Springs Coastal Greenway project will conserve the natural landscape of this coast, protecting the water quality of the spring runs and estuaries where endangered manatees congregate, preserving natural lands that link with conservation lands to the south, and providing scenic areas in which the public can enjoy f shing, hiking, or learning about the natural world of this coast.
+The ragged coastline of Citrus County, with its salt marshes, clear spring runs, hammocks, and flatwoods, is being affected by the encroaching development in this part of the state.
+The Florida Springs Coastal Greenway project will conserve the natural landscape of this coast, protecting the water quality of the spring runs and estuaries where endangered manatees congregate, preserving natural lands that link with conservation lands to the south, and providing scenic areas where the public can enjoy fishing, hiking, or learning about the natural world of this coast.

-Division of Recreation and Parks (DRP) of the Florida Department of Environmental Protection (Crystal River and St. Martins River); Florida Forest Service/FFS (Homosassa Reserve/Walker Property); and the Off ce of Greenways and Trails (OGT) managing the northern part of the project, adjacent to the Cross Florida Greenway.
+Division of Recreation and Parks (DRP) of the Florida Department of Environmental Protection (Crystal River and St. Martins River); Florida Forest Service/FFS (Homosassa Reserve/Walker Property); and the Office of Greenways and Trails (OGT) managing the northern part of the project, adjacent to the Cross Florida Greenway.

 The project is a major link in efforts to preserve the northern peninsular Gulf Coast.
 It includes three tracts along the karst coastline of Citrus County.
-The Crystal River tract, a signif cant part of the headwaters of the Crystal River, is a crucial habitat for the Gulf Coast manatee population; it is also a prime nesting location for bald eagles and ospreys.
-Natural communities within the tract include foodplain marsh, freshwater tidal swamp, tidal marsh, and upland hammock.
+The Crystal River tract, a significant part of the headwaters of the Crystal River, is a crucial habitat for the Gulf Coast manatee population; it is also a prime nesting location for bald eagles and ospreys.
+Natural communities within the tract include floodplain marsh, freshwater tidal swamp, tidal marsh, and upland hammock.
 It also contains some pine plantations.
 The St. Martins River tract is predominantly hydric hammock, bottomland forest, salt marsh, mangrove islands, and spring-run streams, all in good to excellent condition.
 It borders the St. Martins Marsh Aquatic Preserve.
-Though much of its timber has been harvested, and a quarter is pasture, the Homosassa Reserve/Walker Property is important as a corridor between Chassahowitzka Water Management District and Chassahowitzka National Wildlife Refuge and the conservation lands to the north.
+Though much of its timber has been harvested, and a quarter is in pasture, the Homosassa Reserve/Walker Property is important a corridor between Chassahowitzka Water Management District and Chassahowitzka National Wildlife Refuge and the conservation lands to the north.
 The archaeological significance of this area is high.
-Citrus County is one of the fastest growing in the state, and residential development is a serious threat to this project.
-Development will increase boat traff c, which is the greatest current threat to the manatee population.
+Citrus County is one of the fastest growing in the state, and residential development is a serious threat here.
+Development will increase boat traffic, which is the greatest current threat to the manatee population.

-00/00
+FNAI Elements

 Manatee G2/S2

 Florida Scrub-jay G2/S2

 Florida Black Bear G5T2/S2

-Green Turtle G3/S2
+Green Sea Turtle G3/S2S3

 Eastern Indigo Snake G3/S3

 Florida Mouse G3/S3

 Gopher Tortoise G3/S3

 Swallow-tailed Kite G5/S2

+Hawksbill Sea Turtle G3/S1

 Tampa Vervain G2/S2

-Hawksbill G3/S1

 Florida Olive Hairstreak G5T2/S2

 Coastal Vervain G3/S3

-The project will be managed as buffer preserves and a state forest, providing such recreational opportunities as f shing, canoeing, hiking and camping.
+The project will be managed as buffer preserves and a state forest, providing such recreational opportunities as fishing, canoeing, hiking and camping.